AmrutaG7/amrutag7.github.io/README.md

 ## About Me

-I am a data-driven analytics professional with experience across banking, healthcare, pharmaceuticals, and consumer goods.
+I am a business analytics professional with experience across banking, healthcare, pharmaceuticals, and consumer goods.
 I leverage SQL, Python, Tableau, Power BI, Snowflake, and cloud analytics to deliver dashboards, KPIs, and actionable insights that drive business decisions.
+I combine technical expertise with business acumen to support leadership, product, marketing, and operations teams in solving real-world challenges.

 ## Portfolio Sections